sarcman/Radar/README.md

-# RADAR | an interactive notation system for any number & combination of instruments
+# RADAR | A Realtime Animated Score for Any Number & Combination of Instruments

 <i class="fa fa-download fa-2x"></i>